We've been featured in:

 If the above is not applicable, a claim could still potentially be made through the CICA.
 The CICA is funded by the government and pays compensation according to a fixed tariff in the Criminal Injuries Compensation Scheme 2012.

-If you wish to claim compensation for abuse through the CICA, you generally have a 2-year time limit from the date of the abuse.
+If you wish to claim compensation for abuse through the CICA, you generally have a two-year time limit from the date of the abuse.
 However, each case is judged on a case-by-case basis.
 In other words, this time limit is not necessarily absolute.
 For instance, you may have felt emotionally overwhelmed or unsafe due to the thought of coming forward.
-Historical abuse claims can sometimes be made outside the 2-year window.
+Some historical abuse claims can sometimes be made outside the two-year window.

 If you’d like the assistance of our child abuse solicitors in making a historical abuse claim, get in touch today.